Talent-Catalog/talentcatalog/README.md

 - Some secret information such as passwords and private keys are set in environment variables - including programmatic access to Talent Catalog's Amazon AWS, Google and Salesforce accounts.
-If these environment variables are not set the application should still run in your development environment, but it may not have access to these integrations.
+If these environment variables are not set the application will fail at start up.
 Contact TBB if you need access to these "secrets".
-They are stored in a tbb_secrets.txt file which you can hook into your start up to set the relevant environment variables.
+On development computers they can be stored in a tbb_secrets.txt file which you can hook into your computer's start up to set the relevant environment variables.
   For example add "source ~/tbb_secrets.txt" to .bash_profile or .zshenv depending on whether you are running bash or zsh.